TeleSign/python_telesign/README.rst

 Authentication
 --------------

 You will need a Customer ID and API Key in order to use TeleSign’s REST API.
-If you are already a customer and need an API Key, you can generate one in the `Client Portal <https://portal.telesign.com>`_.
-If you are not a customer and would like to get an API Key, please contact `support@telesign.com <mailto:support@telesign.com>`_
+If you are already a customer and need an API Key, you can generate one in `TelePortal <https://teleportal.telesign.com>`_.
+If you are not a customer and would like to get an API Key, please contact `support@telesign.com <mailto:support@telesign.com>`_.

 Documentation
 -------------